my1396/Econ-Study/_posts/2024-01-20-Insert-Images.md

      box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19)" />
 ```

-Notes:

-- It is fatest to load images when the files are on GitHub.
-But then you need to upload lots of images, GitHub won't process a large amount at one time.
-You need to split the upload into small batches.

-Update (Jan 2024):
+**Update** (Since Jan 2024):

-- Errors show up as Google updates some settings.
+- Errors show up as Google updates some settings:

   > Failed to load resource: the server responded with a status of 403 ()

+  See [Here](https://issuetracker.google.com/issues/319531488?pli=1) for a detailed problem description and discussion.

 - Solution: replace the old code with the new one as follows.